Path spaces of pushouts: Preliminaries

-Given a map $A \to B$, we say that $A$ is an object \emph{over} $B$.
-Similarly, given a natural transformation from a diagram $A$ to a diagram $B$ we say that $A$ is a diagram over $B$. \begin{remark} The notion of a sequence becomes subtle in an elementary $\infty$-topos and in homotopy type theory.
+\end{proof} \begin{remark} The notion of a sequence becomes subtle in an elementary $\infty$-topos and in homotopy type theory.
 In a category with a natural numbers object $\N$, we can define an \emph{internal} sequence to be an object $A$ over $\N$ together with an endomorphism $f : A \to A$ over the successor endomorphism $s : \N \to \N$.
 A colimit of such an internal sequence is a coequaliser of $f$ and the identity map on $A$.
 For contrast, let us call a sequence indexed by the external set of natural numbers an \emph{external} sequence.
-Working with internal sequences is in a sense more permissive than working with external sequences: elementary $\infty$-topoi in the sense of \cite{nima:elementary} do not in general admit sequential colimits in the external sense, but do in the internal sense.
+Working with internal sequences is in a sense more permissive than working with external sequences: elementary $\infty$-topoi in the sense of Rasekh \cite{nima:elementary} do not in general admit sequential colimits in the external sense, but do in the internal sense.
 The discrepancy between internal and external natural numbers is the source of the problem of defining general higher structures in homotopy type theory \cite{higher-structures}.
 In this paper, we work with external sequences, but the constructions go through just as well with internal sequences, provided that we have access to some mechanism for defining internal sequences by recursion (e.g. a universe closed under appropriate operations).
 In homotopy type theory, one has no choice but to work with internal sequences. \end{remark}